 A fertilised seed cone develops into a surprisingly weird and beautiful structure, often with a bright fleshy receptacle to hold the seed.

-4) Toroa/Northern Royal Albatross shake their goods to try and attract a mate
+4) Toroa/Northern Royal Albatross drop it low to attract a mate

-Most of us like a little privacy when we’re trying to woo a mate, unless we’re the go-to-an-island-and-stream-it-on-free-to-air-tv type; but for the Toroa/Northern Royal Albatross colony at Tairoa Head, that’s not an option.
+Most of us like a little privacy when we’re trying to woo, but for the Toroa/Northern Royal Albatross colony at Tairoa Head, that’s not an option.

-This colony are streamed 24/7, and have been since 2016 when we set the camera up.
+This colony are livestreamed 24 hours a day, 7 days a week, and have been since 2016 when we set the camera up.
 The goal was to create a conservation communication initiative which would connect viewers directly with nature, so they could see with their own eyes how the breeding season works, and some of the challenges of conservation, including plastic pollution and climate change.

 Currently, the camera on the peninsula is run in partnership with Cornell Lab of Ornithology.